Healthcare in Denmark is of an incredibly high standard with numerous medical facilities to choose from throughout the country.

 Public healthcare in Denmark

 There are plenty of excellent public healthcare facilities to choose from in Denmark.
-In order to access healthcare at these facilities, a public health insurance card (also known as a yellow card) must be produced.
+To access healthcare at these facilities, a public health insurance card (also known as a yellow card) must be produced.

 If using public healthcare, expats will have to select a general practitioner to oversee all their non-emergency medical needs.
 Patients who wish to see a specialist must first get a referral from their GP.